awsdocs/aws-toolkit-eclipse-user-guide/doc_source/lambda-ref-upload-function.rst

     :emphasis:`Default`: the default |console| region for your AWS account.

 Select or create a Lambda function
     :emphasis:`Required`.
-You must choose whether to use an existing |LAM| function from the drop-down list, or to create a new one by entering its name.
+You must select whether to use an existing |LAM| function from the drop-down list, or to create a new one by entering its name.

     :emphasis:`Default`: :guilabel:`Create a new Java function`